artificial intelligence for the public’s health

 Methodological approaches include advancements in machine learning and “causal AI” with strong biostatistical foundations, such as efficient multi-omics big data analysis, deep propensity networks, automated learning of causal effects from large-scale electronic health records, multi-site large clinical trials, and Bayesian dynamic trials.

-Dr. Benos is a professor in the department of epidemiology.
+Dr. Benos is the William Bushnell Presidential Chaired Professor in the department of epidemiology.
 His group works on the intersection of machine learning, computational biology and systems medicine.
 The ultimate goal of the group is to identify risk factors and mechanisms affecting aging and contributing to the onset and progression of chronic diseases and cancer.
 They develop and use probabilistic graphical models and other machine learning methods to integrate and mine high-dimensional, multi-modal biomedical data and to investigate biological processes pertinent to health and disease.
 The disease focus of the lab includes chronic obstructive pulmonary disease, idiopathic pulmonary fibrosis, cardiovascular diseases and alcoholic hepatitis.
 Other ongoing projects are related to the identification of microbiome contributions to clinical outcomes in critically ill patients and the understanding of the mechanisms of cancer immunoprevention.